Math Manipulatives: Why Use Them?

 What are math manipulatives?

-Why are math manipulatives part of a good living math curriculum?
+Why are math manipulatives helpful?

-Second, manipulatives meet learning styles.
+Second, manipulatives can help to meet learning styles.
 If your child is kinesthetic (learns through movement) or visual (learns through seeing), manipulatives provide the perfect learning environment.
 I’ve found, though, that even children who normally thrive linguistically (through language) need math manipulatives to help them “get” certain math concepts because their learning style is words, not numbers.

 What are my favorite math manipulatives?